 Summary of discussion on principle and structure proposals

-After intensive discussions the RG concluded that the current ITU-T Study Group structure should not be changed by WTSA-20 for the next study period - but transfer of Questions or Work items from one SG to another SG could be considered at WTSA-20.
+At the TSAG seventh meeting, there was wide support for maintaining the current SG structure at the next WTSA and the need to conduct a thorough analysis of the feasibility of revising the SG structure before WTSA-24 (dates to be confirmed).
+After intensive discussions the RG suggested that the current ITU-T Study Group structure should not be changed by WTSA-20 for the next study period - but transfer of Questions or Work items from one SG to another SG could be considered at WTSA-20.

 The RG recommends to start a thorough analytical study on restructuring in preparation for WTSA-24.
 A correspondence group under the leadership of Mr. Phil Rushton has been established to propose an action plan for this analytical study taking into account, inter alia, already available contribution on principles for restructuring (as consolidated in TD937R1).
 Terms of reference and other related information can be found in TD1013R1.